linkerd/linkerd2/doc/proxy-metrics.md

           `server` if the connection was initiated to the proxy.
 * `protocol`: `http` if the connection corresponds to an HTTP/1 or HTTP/2 request, `tcp` if the connection is proxied as a raw TCP stream.

+Note that the labels described above under the heading "Prometheus Collector labels" are also added to transport-level metrics, when applicable.

 ### Outbound HTTP labels